Importance of tempo

 THE CLIMATE is oceanic, with the exceptionally balanced Saint-Emilion microclimate.

-VINE-GROWING follows biological viticulture methods, spraying as little as possible and whithout use of any chemical products, while adapting fertiliser to each plot.
+VINE-GROWING follows organic viticulture methods, spraying as little as possible and whithout use of any chemical products, while adapting fertiliser to each plot.
 High density and painstaking pruning helps produce very high grape quality.
 The grapes are picked at the peak of maturity, and the first mechanical sorting is followed by a laser-based optical sorting, which examines the diameter, evenness, colour and weight of every grape.

 THE INTEGRAL VINIFICATION method is rarely used for this appellation.
 Château La Favière has opted to use it in order to meet its requirement for high quality and character.
-Around 15%* of the grapes are vinified in small 500-litre oak casks that are rotated six times a day.
+A part of the grapes are vinified in small 500-litre oak casks that are rotated six times a day.
 This early contact with wood helps to extract colour and flavour, creating fuller wines, with more elegance and complexity.
 The remainder is processed in temperature-controlled vats, with frequent pumping, according to each individual cuvée.

 MALOLACTIC FERMENTATION, in vats or new casks, develops the aromatic complexity and gives body to the wines.